 - Protein source – animal protein is usually higher in essential amino acids however combination of plant proteins like pea protein, brown rice protein or hemp gives very similar amino acid profile to i.e. whey protein and is a good substitute for vegetarians and vegans.
 Plant proteins are considered to be easier to digest, allergen free, higher in fibre and better for people with lactose intolerance.
 Pea protein is also high in glutamic acid comparing to whey.
 Glutamic acid converts to glutamate which is important neurotransmitter (affecting mood, memory).
 Glutamic acid also has detoxifying properties in muscle cells which is important when you exercise as working out increases levels of ammonia and lactic acid which slow downs recovery

-- Vitamin & Minerals: muscle growth and repair happens at the cellular level and it depends on a variety of vitamins and minerals, especially vitamins B, D, A and C. Briefly speaking, protein is essential for building muscles but including essential vitamins & minerals to your diet is a great addition to maximise MPS.
+- Vitamin & Minerals: muscle growth and repair happens at the cellular level and it depends on a variety of vitamins and minerals, especially vitamins B, D, A, E and C. Briefly speaking, protein is essential for building muscles but including essential vitamins & minerals to your diet is a great addition to maximise MPS.

 - Omega 3: recent human studies shown that omega 3 fatty acids boosts muscle growth and recovery due to anti – inflammatory properties but still more evidence is needed.
 Omega 3 may also reduce heart rate and oxygen demand during exercise without decrease in performance which means less energy used.